 8. Add salt and pepper to taste, then remove the soup from the heat.

-- roasted maize kernals
+• roasted maize kernels

 For more inspiration: